b1gb4by/b1gb4by.github.io/rust/index.md

 ## Regarding use in streaming distribution, etc.

-- **No problem with streaming on Youtube, Twitch, etc.**
+- **There are no problems with streaming on Youtube, Twitch, etc.**

-## Concerning the administrator's behavior during play
+## Administrator behavior during play

-- **The manager takes a bird's eye view of all the players.**
+- **Administrators will have a bird's eye view of all players**.
-  - We do not give unilateral support to the team.
+  - No unilateral support for a team.

-## Player information
+## Player information and game logs

-- **No player information will be disclosed by the administrator.**
+- **Admins will not release player information**.
+- **Admins will not disclose player information or game logs on this server to protect your privacy**.

 ## About wipes

+- **What is a wipe**?
+  - A wipe is a wipe of a player's construction in a Rust server to bring it to a starting point!
+- **BP About wipes**.
+  - A wipe is different from a normal wipe in that it will restore everything the player has built on the server to its original state.
+    - This is different from a normal wipe in that it will restore everything the player has built on the server to its original state.
-- **The map wipe will take place during the following period**
+- **BP Wipes will be conducted on this server during the following periods**.
-  - `20th of every month / 4:00 AM`
+  - Every month / scheduled around 4:00 AM
-- **The duration of the BP wipe is not yet determined.**
+  - The BP wipe will be performed manually and the time is subject to change.
-  - The duration will be determined based on server data (approx. once every 6 months).
-  - We will notify at least 1 month before the BP wipe.

 ## Basic guidelines for play